April 19, 2021

-The most versatile and common attachment to come with an excavator.
+The most versatile and common attachment that comes with an excavator.
 It comes with short and blunt teeth to remove dirt and other particles.

 Usually used for grading, loading materials, leveling, cleaning ditches and related activities.

-Mostly used for trench digging, these narrow buckets can help you dig deep ditches within real quick time.
+Mostly used for trench digging, these narrow buckets can help you dig deep ditches quickly.

 Though similar to grading buckets, these come with an additional feature of 45-degree rotation on both sides.
 You can create accurate slopes using these buckets.